xrhan/timelapse/index.md

 - Our model works seamlessly on diverse input sources, including iPhone-captured photos and online images.
 Conditioning can be applied at arbitrary frames, from which we generate the entire timelapse sequence.
 - We also find that additional camera control prompts can be integrated, opening opportunities for user-directed content generation.
-- Since our training data also contains baking timelapses, the model can generate those as well.

 <style>
   .vid-row-3 { display:grid; grid-template-columns:repeat(3,1fr); gap:12px; margin:4px 0 16px; }